 Because of the cord, it took me longer to mow the lawn with the electric mower than it ever did with the push mower.
 I spent so much time untangling the cord from around trees, stumps, rocks, branches, the porch and my legs, I forgot why I was out in the yard.
 And whenever I tried to fling the cord out of my way, it inevitably landed in a bush or over a low-hanging branch.
 I think I even accidentally strangled a squirrel with it.

 Another problem was that the only outdoor electrical outlet at our house is on the opposite side of the house from the lawn, so I had to pull the cord around two corners to get it out to the back yard.
 And every time I pulled on it too hard, it unplugged.
 I walked back to that outlet so many times to plug in the cord again, I wore a path through the grass (at least that’s one place I won’t have to worry about mowing any more).

 And maybe I have crazy bees in my area, but they actually seemed to be attracted to the humming noise the lawnmower made, because they kept buzzing around me as I mowed.
 Either that, or I knocked their nest out of a tree when I flung the cord into the branches.

 I must confess, however, that my lawn looks better than it’s ever looked, and I owe it all to my new mower.

-And if anyone wants to buy it, I’m selling it cheap…so I can save up for a battery powered one.
+And if anyone wants to buy it, I’m selling it dirt cheap (along with a free 100-foot cord with about 200 nicks on it)…so I can save up for a battery powered one.